andrewconnell/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

 <a name="exercise2"></a>

-## Exercise 2: Compose Extensions
+## Exercise 2: Messaging Extensions

-This section of the lab extends the bot from exercise 1 with Microsoft Teams functionality called compose extension.
-Compose extensions provide help for users when composing a message for posting in a channel or in one-to-one chats.
+This section of the lab extends the bot from exercise 1 with Microsoft Teams functionality called messaging extension.
+Messaging extensions provide help for users when composing a message for posting in a channel or in one-to-one chats.

 1. Open the **MessagesController.cs** file in the **Controllers** folder.

 1. Locate the `Post` method.
 Replace the method the following snippet.
 Rather than repeating if statements, the logic is converted to a switch statement.
-Compose extensions are posted to the bot via an `Invoke` message.
+Messaging extensions are posted to the bot via an `Invoke` message.

     ```cs
     public async Task<HttpResponseMessage> Post([FromBody]Activity activity)